Education in Yoga: Foundation Course

 The key part of the training is a one month residential intensive.
-Prior to that is approximately 5 months of pre-course assignments which aim to elevate your practice and understanding of yoga.
+Prior to that is up to 5 months of pre-course assignments which aim to elevate your practice and understanding of yoga.
 These assignments are emailed every two weeks and will require you to do certain readings, practices and reports.

 (If you are selected after the five month period has begun, due to a late opening, catch up time will be possible.)

 A common point of controversy is how long should a “training” be.
 In truth it is ongoing through one’s whole life.
 Throughout life there will be times of focused and dedicated study to help take one’s practice and teaching to a much higher level.
 This is the purpose of this course.
 To provide the sincere student with a platform and the tools to understand and go further in practice.
 We do not claim to “produce” teachers but rather to help bring out that hidden potential and start you on your journey.
 We have found this 6-month period to work very well at this level.
 Some courses are short and not enough help for a student.
 Others drag on over a few years and can almost hold the student back.
 After this 6-month period we encourage you to grow further in what is appropriate to you.
 We continue to offer many continuing education courses on yoga practice, Asana, Pranayama, Philosophy and Anatomy.

 Level: A thorough foundation training program – An Education in Yoga